PhD Program of Study

 Transfer of Graduate Credit

 Credit toward the PhD degree for graduate work, as well as for an MA degree completed elsewhere, is arranged by the student's advisory committee and the Council of Directors after the student has begun study here.
-A maximum of six hours of graduate coursework taken elsewhere can count toward the MA.
-Transfer of credit must be recommended by the student's adviser and approved by the Graduate Dean.
+A maximum of 6 hours of graduate coursework taken elsewhere can count toward the MA and 30 hours can count toward the PhD.
+Transfer of credit must be recommended by the student's adviser and approved by the Graduate School.
 Students with a non-thesis master's degree may be given the option to conduct an empirical research project and obtain approval of the resulting thesis from a three-member committee.

 Hannah Volpert- Esmond was a recipient of the Graduate Excellence in Diversity Award.
 The Committee for Diversity and Inclusion noted Hannah's efforts and interests.